 Many of the flowers common to 12th century England are still grown in gardens today.
 Flowers have been deemed important for centuries, used not just for decoration but for both medicinal and culinary purposes as well.

 It may be suprising to learn that many flowers actually found their way onto the dining table at banquets.
 They probably included the cowslip, daisy, foxglove, iris, Lady’s Mantle, lily, marigold and nasturtium.
 Some were even included as ingredients in spectacular culinary dishes to add both flavour and unusual colour whilst others were used as part of the table decorations.
 Overall, it is true to say that flowers were probably used to a greater extent as part of everyday medieval life than they are today.

 In terms of cookery, flowers were especially popular in salads.
-Violets, borage and primroses (right) were often added to salads to give extra flavour, colour and texture.
+Sweet violets, borage and primroses (right) were often added to salads to give extra flavour, colour and texture.

 Here are some of the flowers grown in medieval times, though not all of them were used in cooking!